grahamke/solutions-arch-assoc/modules/default_vpc_sg/README.md

 # Default VPC Security Group Module

 This module creates a security group in the default VPC of your provider with simple access rules for EC2 instances.
+It replicates the create new security group from the AWS Console when launching a new instance.

 ## Features